-While AI has a tremendous potential to positively impact the public sector, attaining these benefits will not be an easy task.
-Government use of AI generally trails the private sector, the technology is complex and has a steep learning curve, and the purpose and mission of - and context within - government are unique and face a number of challenges and other implications.
-Chapter 2 looks at the technical underpinnings that public sector stakeholders need to be aware of when trying to use AI, a baseline of which is important to know even if implementation is outsourced.
+While AI has a tremendous potential to positively impact the public sector, attaining these benefits is not an easy task.
+Government use of AI generally trails the private sector (MMC Ventures, 2019), the field and its associated technology is complex and has a steep learning curve, and the purpose of - and context within - government are unique and face a number of challenges and other implications.
+Recent research has indeed noted that "government agencies, education companies and charities are laggards in AI adoption.
+Vulnerable members of society may be among the last to benefit from AI."21 implementation processes.
+To solidify its position, government officials need to understand the field of AI and how it may impact public policies and services, the public sector workforce and the way that governments interact with their people.
+They also need to learn from the approaches, lessons learned and successes of others.
+This primer seeks to help them in doing so.
+Chapter 2 explores the technical underpinnings of AI that public sector stakeholders need to be aware of (even if implementation is outsourced).
 Chapter 3 looks at how governments are developing AI strategies and projects.
-Chapter 4 discusses in detail the factors that governments and public organisations need to bear in mind when looking to apply AI in the public sector and highlights the actions they can take to help achieve a positive outcome.
+Chapter 4 discusses in detail the factors that governments need to bear in mind when looking to apply AI in the public sector and highlights the actions they can take to help achieve positive outcomes.